Guardian-Development/AWS_SA_Notes/Notes/Route53.md

 - Alias record requests with Route53 are free, CNAMES etc are not.
 So nearly always want to use them.
 ## Simple Routing Policy
 - Default when you create a new record set.
 Most commonly used when you have a single resource that performs a given function.
+## Weighted Routing Policy
+- Allows you to split your traffic based on different weights assigned.
+For instance 10% of traffic go to an ELB in US-EAST-1 with the rest going to EU-WEST-1.
+## Latency Routing Policy
+- Route traffic based on the lowest network latency for your end user (which region gives them the fastest response time).
+## Failover Routing Policy
+- Used for creating an active/passive setup.
+Primary site could be in EU-WEST-1 with secondary in EU-EAST-1 as a disaster recovery site.
+Route53 will use health checks to monitor your sites.
+## Geolocation Routing Policy
+- Route traffic based on the location of users.
+So UK customers are routed to EU-WEST-1 instances for example.